mcgarc/mcgarc.github.io/poster.md

 ---
-title: Poster
+title: Towards fibre-integrated optical switching
 layout: page
 permalink: '/poster'
 ---

-# Towards fibre-integrated optical switching

 QUAMP 2023, Glasgow, 11-13 September

-Thank you for your interest in my poster, _Towards fibre-integrated optical switching_.
-This informal summary is intended to be read alongside the poster for further information.
+Thank you for your interest in my poster, this informal summary is intended to be read alongside the poster for further information.
 A copy of the poster [can be found here](files/posters/2023_QUAMP.pdf).
-The relevant publication [is available as a preprint](/), and you can find more information about me [on this website](/index.html).
+Additional information concerning phase modulation [is available in this preprint](/), and you can find more information about me [on this website](/index.html).

-## Phase modulation of light
+# 1. Phase modulation of light

 The challenge presented here is to induce a phase shift in light without loss and on fast time scales (100MHz or faster).
 Such a tool would be extremely